Blogs

 How long does it take to install a wheelchair ramp?

-Small portable ramps take minutesjust unfold and place them.
-Modular ramps take 1-3 days, depending on how long they are.
-Permanent wood ramps need 3-5 days because you're building from scratch.
-Add another 1-2 weeks if you need permits in Massachusetts.
+Small portable ramps take minutes.
+Just unfold and place them.
+Modular ramps take 1 to 3 days, depending on length.
+Permanent wood ramps need 3 to 5 days because you're building from scratch.
+Add another 1 to 2 weeks if you need permits in Massachusetts.

 Do I really need a permit in Massachusetts?